craigargh/cfg-python/session_3.md

 Session 4 in the course guide

-Session 3 will be covered in Session 5
+Course guide content will be covered in Session 5

 ---